MagnoElMagnifico/olc-codejam-2025/README.md

 -   You can only link to one figure, so re-linking a figure will overwrite the previous.
 -   Double click a figure to remove its link (essentially, a link to itself).

+Please note that if you create loops (link a figure to other and the other to the figure), they will stop!

+Anytime, you can use `Space` to pause the simulation and the mouse wheel to move the camera around.

 # Useful links